devops329/devops/instruction/jwtPizzaFactory/jwtPizzaFactory.md

 > [!IMPORTANT]
 >
 > Creating your JWT Pizza Factory account is a prerequisite for all course deliverables.
-Please take the time to create you account as soon as you have created your GitHub repository and have leased your DNS domain.
+Please take the time to create your account as soon as you have created your GitHub repository and have leased your DNS domain.

 ## ☑ Exercise